The information on this page was last updated by Horty, Springer & Mattern on March 10, 2021.

 tit.
 36 §441.055.
 Rules; compliance; medical staff bylaws; peer review

-(1) The governing body of each health care facility or long-term care facility shall be responsible for the operation of the facility, the selection of the medical staff and the quality of care rendered in the facility.
+(1) The governing body of each health care facility shall be responsible for the operation of the facility, the selection of the medical staff and the quality of care rendered in the facility.
 The governing body shall:

 (a) Ensure that all health care personnel for whom state licenses, registrations or certificates are required are currently licensed, registered or certified;